shabin5785/docker-learnings/Readme_2.md

 - "WORKDIR" is the command used in Dockerfile to chagne the directory to work with inside image.
 Its same as using "RUN cd.. ", docker workdir is the best practice.

-- "COPY" command is used to copy files from local directory to the WORKDIR in image.(or any directory that is currently being worked on in image)
+- "COPY" command is used to copy files from local directory to the WORKDIR in image.(or any directory that is currently being worked on in image). images may have a default directory set, so we might not need to change dir as well.
+BUt its safer to change and work as this avoids confusion.